How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 Behavior

-When evaluating your training, you’ll want to understand whether employees remember and use the skills in their day-to-day lives.
+When evaluating your training, you'll want to understand whether employees remember and use the skills daily.
 Follow up with surveys on a consistent timeline after the training—maybe one month later, six months later, and a year later.
-This is also a good opportunity to ask about what could be improved or what types of lessons participants would like to learn moving forward.
-As job demands shift, you’ll want to solicit feedback to include in future training sessions, ensuring your content remains relevant and useful.
+This is also a good opportunity to ask what could be improved or what lessons participants would like to learn moving forward.
+As job demands shift, you'll want to solicit feedback to include in future training sessions, ensuring your content remains relevant and valuable.

 Results

 Measuring systemic change can be a challenge.
-Here, you’ll want to gauge the impact on the organization at large.
+Here, you'll want to gauge the impact on the organization at large.
 Focus groups, team surveys, or manager polls could all be helpful ways to get a pulse on how things are going.
 Try doing this one year after the training to see if the change occurred—and remember, this takes time.
-You may need to do several trainings on a regular basis before you notice any measurable transformation.
+You may need to do several pieces of training regularly before you notice any measurable transformation.

 Trust HRDQ for All of Your Training Needs